Peruvian tern: Ecology

-The diet has been observed to include the Peruvian anchoveta (Engraulis ringens), the Atlantic saury (Scomberesox saurus), the Peruvian silverside (Odontesthes regia) and the mote sculpin (Normanichthys crockeri).
+The diet has been observed to include the Peruvian anchoveta (Engraulis ringens), the king gar (Scomberesox scombroides), the Peruvian silverside (Odontesthes regia) and the mote sculpin (Normanichthys crockeri).

 Breeding takes place between August and February but is mostly concentrated between October and January.
 The nests are widely separated in loose colonies of up to twenty-five pairs.
 They are often found near coastal wetlands and lagoons where the birds forage.
 Some birds nest on beaches and dunes one to two hundred metres inland from the high tide mark, but others nest one or more kilometres inland on sandy plains.
 One or two eggs form a clutch, and both eggs and chicks are well-camouflaged to avoid detection.
 After breeding, the birds leave the coast and may move out to sea.
 In El Niño years, they are also absent from the shore, do not make any attempt to breed and probably remain at sea.